KD9YQK/digipi_plus/extend_filesystem.md

 ### Enter the start number from the earlier step!!! (the Linux partition)
 Next you will be prompted for the last sector you can just hit `enter` to accept the default which will utilize the remaining disk space.

-When asked to delete the existing ext4 filesystem, press `n`
+When asked to delete the existing ext4 signature, press `n`

 Type `w` to save the changes you have made.